Study Tips for Chemistry

 This is specifically written for CHEM 1001 but can apply to other Chemistry courses as well.

-By completing past exams that are posted on CULearn it provides a helpful example of the format that your exam will host likely follow.
+By completing past exams that are posted on Brightspace it provides a helpful example of the format that your exam will most likely follow.

 - Redo your own midterms

-- Redo the past midterms posted on CULearn
+- Redo the past midterms posted on Brightspace

 - Redo the tutorials